Rahul99012/finalproject/README.md

 # finalproject
+## Note : This project is only presented to Future Ready Talent for the project submission.
 ## Easy Flow To The Future
 Connecting all the banking needs at one place.
 Which can make internet like a new experience to the old users as well as new users.